secretGeek/til/writing/amateur_mistakes.md

  * pay attention to kerning of headings
  * orphan lines, orphan words

+## Header

+ * first page of each chatper: no header
+ * TOC: no header
+ * header text: lighter weight than body, or smaller font size

 ## Content

+ * page numbering starts at 1 when the content itself starts
  * no spelling errors
  * consistent punctuation -- see [the punctuation guide](https://www.thepunctuationguide.com/)
+   * in particular, apostrophes, single-quotes and double-quotes: smart not straight.
  * consistent use of terminology
  * ensure typographic characters other than regular English letters are printed correctly. e.g. &eacute; (So many different ways these can fail)
  * fonts for body content should be Serif fonts